Kennington Primary School is Committed to the Child Safe Standards

 All students at Kennington Primary School participate in two hours of Physical Activity a week, one hour of Physical Education specific lessons and one hour of Sport.
 The experienced Physical Education teachers work collaboratively with our classroom teachers to ensure all student’s needs are catered for and to ensure the health and wellbeing of our students is paramount.

-At Kennington Primary School students in Grades Foundation to Grade Four learn Performing Arts where they participate in an hour lesson each week for one semester.
+At Kennington Primary School all students participate in Performing Arts where they participate in an hour lesson each week for one semester.
 Three key learning areas are covered during the Performing Arts program including Music, Dance and Drama.
 The Performing Arts Program allows students to explore their creativity and express themselves whilst developing their self confidence in an encouraging and fun environment.
 The lessons have a balance of activities which include playing instruments, movement, dance, mime, puppets, games, stories, song, improvising, responding and creating.

 In Dance, students work collaboratively as a class to choreograph a class dance to perform at the end of the term.
 Students explore the elements of dance including action, space, time, structure, dynamics and relationships during this process.
 Students look forward to performing their choreographed dance as a class at the end of the term in front of the whole school at an assembly.
 Through their participation students become creative choreographers, confident performers and reflective, respectful audience members.